 The division trades gas and electricity with ENGIE Global Markets, a wholly owned subsidiary of ENGIE S.A.
 A margin call agreement is in place between ENGIE Global Markets and the division to cover both parties from exposures resulting from unsettled trades.
 The margin call operates in both directions, i.e. the cash balance could favour either party depending on the polarity of the aggregate exposure.
 Whenever the margin call favours ENGIE Global Markets, the division is required to place cash with ENGIE Global Markets.
-The division has a facility provided by its ultimate parent company ENGIE S.A. to assist the division in meeting the cash requirements of the facility up to a value of £671m which is committed up to and including 30 June 2024.
+The division has a facility provided by its ultimate parent company ENGIE S.A. to assist the division in meeting the cash requirements of the facility up to a value of £269m which is committed up to and including 30 June 2025.
 The directors are confident this will enable the division to continue to meet its obligations.

-A base case projection has been prepared by the directors for the period to 30 June 2024, with the key assumptions being:
+A base case projection has been prepared by the directors for the period to 31 December 2024, with the key assumptions being:

 Operating cashflows: Operating cashflows have been projected on the assumption that the division will continue its existing commercial activities over the review period with no material changes to the division's systems, processes and people.
-Consumption levels of supply customers and divisional sales performance are assumed to have materially recovered to levels observed before Covid 19.